 Understanding the pan-Canadian incidence of AMR and regional patterns of resistance will allow governments and healthcare providers to better understand the national breadth of AMR.

-For instance, Multidrug resistant Candida auris is a fungus that doesn't have a 'typical' presentation and has caused invasive infections and outbreaks in healthcare settings worldwide.
+For instance, Candida auris doesn't have a 'typical' presentation and has caused invasive infections and outbreaks in healthcare settings worldwide.
 Lack of awareness of it can lead to unnoticed transmission and outbreaks in healthcare settings.
 It also seems to be more inclined to patient-to-patient transmission in healthcare settings (unlike other Candida).

 Better surveillance will allow for earlier identification of regional patterns of resistance which will assist in understanding risk factors and support development of prevention and risk mitigation strategies.
 Such an advancement will take substantial pressure off the healthcare system and, more importantly, save lives.